 Your school has a designated ASU representative that can help guide you through the application, picking a campus and major, financial aid and many other important questions.
 Your representative has scheduled visits to your high school.
 Contact your representative.

-You may also contact Jennifer Morgan with questions about applying to Arizona State University.
+You may also contact Bethany Wills with questions about applying to Arizona State University.

 To begin evaluating your application for admission, ASU must have your completed online application, your official high school transcripts and your application fee (or fee waiver form).